catacoman1/MovieClient/README.md

 # MovieClient
-Movie and review Client for a backend created in other repo
+Movie and review Client for a backend created in other repository using Angular.